Dark ultrawide workspace supporting the Carta Healthcare case study

 Reliability here was not a single benchmark; it was a systems property.

 I focused on pipeline behavior that could support trustworthy downstream use: schema consistency, validation around transformed outputs, and extraction workflows that could be reviewed and iterated when failure modes appeared.
-The goal was not just to maximize extraction coverage, but to make the overall system more dependable in real registry operations.
+The goal was not just to maximize extraction coverage, but to make the overall workflow dependable in real registry operations.

 That required thinking beyond model quality alone.
 A strong extraction component inside a weak normalization pipeline still produces brittle results.
 The system had to be coherent end to end.